lelloc/doc-admin/content/communication-notifications/ticket-notifications.rst

    The localized body text for a specific language.

 Add new notification language
    Select which languages should be added to create localized notifications.
+The language of the customer or agent will be used as found in the customer and agent preferences.
+Secondarily, the system default language will be chosen.
+The fall back will always be English.

 .. warning::